 - Keep unit in shed or garage for potting supplies.

 03 of 11

 Hang Wire Baskets from Ladder Rungs for Extra Bathroom Storage

 By adding wire baskets to a leaning ladder, the potential storage space is multiplied.
-Use this idea in a bathroom to store toiletries like you see here.
-Also, this project can easily be incorporated into a kitchen or pantry for fresh produce.Continue to 5 of 12 below.
+Use this idea in a bathroom to store toiletries as you see here.
+Also, this project can easily be incorporated into a kitchen or pantry for fresh produce.Continue to 4 of 11 below.